spatialaudio/digital-signal-processing-lecture/README.md

 # Digital Signal Processing

-This repository contains the lecture notes to the masters course [Digital Signal Processing](http://www.int.uni-rostock.de/Digitale-Signalverarbeitung.48.0.html) read by Sascha Spors, [Institute of Communications Engineering](http://www.int.uni-rostock.de/), Universität Rostock.
-The notes are provided in the form of [Jupyter](https://jupyter.org/) notebooks using IPython 3 as [Open Educational Resource](https://de.wikipedia.org/wiki/Open_Educational_Resources) (ORE).
+This repository contains a collection of [Jupyter](https://jupyter.org/) notebooks discussing various topics of [Digital Signal Processing](https://en.wikipedia.org/wiki/Digital_signal_processing).
+The notebooks provide an introduction into the foundations of spectral analysis, random signals, quantization and filtering.
+See [index.ipynb]((http://nbviewer.ipython.org/github/spatialaudio/digital-signal-processing-lecture/blob/master/index.ipynb)) for an overview on the available topics.
+The theory is accompanied by numerical examples written in [IPython 3](http://ipython.org/).
+The examples are best explored in an interactive manner.
+The notebooks constitute the lecture notes to the masters course [Digital Signal Processing](http://www.int.uni-rostock.de/Digitale-Signalverarbeitung.48.0.html) read by [Sascha Spors](http://www.int.uni-rostock.de/Staff-Info.23+B6JmNIYXNoPWUxOTliMTNjY2U2MDcyZjJiZTI0YTc4MmFkYTE5NjQzJnR4X2pwc3RhZmZfcGkxJTVCYmFja0lkJTVEPTMmdHhfanBzdGFmZl9waTElNUJzaG93VWlkJTVEPTExMQ__.0.html), Institute of Communications Engineering, Universität Rostock.

-The lecture notes are currently under heavy development.
-New units will be added throughout the winter 2015/16.
-Feel free to contact me if you find errors, or have questions and suggestions via <mailto:Sascha.Spors@uni-rostock.de>.

 ## Getting Started